justinlee007/CarND-MPC-Project/README.md

 # Implementation of the MPC

 The lectures and quizzes for MPC covered a basic implementation of it.
 These quizzes were condensed into a single [lab project](https://github.com/justinlee007/CarND-MPC-Lab) that realized most of the actual project.

+MPC is essentially two components: **setup** and **loop**

 ## Setup

 * Define the length of the trajectory, N, and duration of each timestep, dt.
 * Define vehicle dynamics and actuator limitations along with other constraints.
 * Define the cost function.

+### Constraints

 ## Loop